-Here is more information about air couplers in general.
+There is much more information about air couplers in general on the couplers page on this site.
 I recommend you read this page for a complete understanding of couplers before proceeding further on how to connect an air line.

 The something you insert into the coupler is the air connector, typically found either on the end of an air line, or in the supply port of an air tool.

 Understand more about air connectors on the connectors page on this site.

 In this photo the part of the connector that has been circled is the part that inserts into the coupler.
 Inserting the connector can be easy, or very challenging, depending on whether they are properly matched.